| home | catalogue | history | references | appendix |

 The report is one of the few independent sources not directly from the surf life saving movement.

-I have enjoyed the Glorious American Forth (thecelebrated Fourth of July holiday) riding down the white-capped billows at Waikiki on the elusive surfboard; in July, in Australia, we ride down the great snowy billows of Mt.
+I have enjoyed the Glorious American Fourth riding down the white-capped billows at Waikiki on the elusive surfboard; in July, in Australia, we ride down the great snowy billows of Mt.
 Kosciusko. and the sensation is the same.

 The Hawaiian surfboard is about the length of the ski, only it is five times as wide; as the surfrider balances on a single board or runner, while coming down the side of Kosciusko we balance on a pair of runners or skis.